 Cause of plantar fascia injury:

 The plantar fascia is frequently irritated by some form of overuse.
 For instance, runners and those who may spend a lot of time standing at work are more likely to develop plantar fasciitis.
 Other risk factors include restricted ankle mobility, excessively pronated or supinated arches, and activities or footwear with insufficient shock absorption.
-The chance of developing plantar fasciitis is actually decrease by switching up your shoes during the work week.
+The chance of developing plantar fasciitis is actually decreased by switching up your shoes during the work week.

 Symptoms of plantar fasciitis:

 The three primary symptoms of plantar fasciitis are heel pain when standing up after a lengthy period of sitting and pain that gets worse with increased exercise.
 Sadly, the clinical course is often chronic.
 The good news is that physiotherapy can help treat plantar fasciitis and speed up recovery by making it easier to manage.

 Many active persons may suffer from immense pain and persistent injury known as plantar fasciitis.
 Fortunately, physiotherapy treatment can be successful in treating the injury’s underlying cause as well as managing its symptoms.
 To begin a therapy plan, speak with a doctor or physiotherapist.

 Recovery is possible through physiotherapy in a variety of ways.
 Your physiotherapist may use manual therapy, taping, stretching, and strengthening exercises according to the diagnosis as treatment methods.
 Physical modalities like ice, ultrasound, and electrical stimulation are also helpful.